amarula/chatgpt-code-review-gerrit-plugin/README.md

   inviting further discussion.
 If activated, it marks ChatGPT's Patch Set comments as resolved.
 - `inlineCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's inline comments as unresolved, inviting further discussion.
 If activated, it marks ChatGPT's inline comments as resolved.
+- `taskSpecificAssistants`: In `stateful` mode, this option allows for dividing the Patch Set review between two specialized assistants: one focused to the Patch's code and another to the commit message.
+When this option is set to false (default value), the Patch Set review is unified into one single request processed by one assistant instructed for both tasks.

+  **NOTE**: Enabling this feature may result in duplicate requests to ChatGPT, potentially increasing the usage costs of the OpenAI API.
 - `votingMinScore`: The lowest possible score that can be given to a Patch Set (Default value: -1).
 - `votingMaxScore`: The highest possible score that can be given to a Patch Set (Default value: +1).
 - `ignoreResolvedChatGptComments`: Determines if resolved comments from ChatGPT should be disregarded.
 The default